2011 Kilimanjaro Bowl: Game recap

-A CONADEIP Dewin Garcia 49-yard pass to Ivan Piña as time expired in the third quarter delighted the capacity crowd, setting up an action filled fourth quarter.
-Jose Reyes would score the first touchdown of the game on a 5-yards rush to give the Stars a 7-3 lead.
+A CONADEIP Dewin García 49-yard pass to Ivan Piña as time expired in the third quarter delighted the capacity crowd.
+José Reyes would score the first touchdown of the game on a 5-yard rush to give the All-Stars a 7-3 lead.
 Drake would fight back on their ensuing offensive possession.
-Ens settled into a grove with the Drake offense and sent an 18-yard pass over the middle to wide receiver Joey Orlando on third and long.
-The gain kept the drive alive leading to the answer touchdown by the Bulldogs, an Ens to Orlando 11-yard pass completed in the corner of the end zone.
-Having seen Drake regain the lead at 10-7, the CONADEIP offense drove down the field to the Bulldogs 2-yard line, capped by Reyes 37-yard run (he was tripped only two yards short of the end zone).
-The Stars fumbled on the next possession due to a failed snap from center and the Bulldog defense recovered the loose football.
-Drake would take advantage of the opportunity, driving 98-yards, resulting in a Patrick Cashmore 2-yard rushing touchdown.
-The teams would trade possessions from that point.
-With just over two minutes remaining in the game, Bulldog Matt Buckley intercepted a pass from Garcia to seal the 17-7 Drake victory.
+Ens settled into a groove with the Drake offense and completed an 18-yard pass over the middle to wide receiver Joey Orlando on third and long.
+The gain kept the drive alive leading to a touchdown by the Bulldogs, a 11-yard pass to Orlando in the corner of the end zone.
+Having seen Drake regain the lead at 10-7, the CONADEIP offense drove down the field to the Bulldogs 2-yard line, capped by Reyes' 37-yard run (he was tripped only two yards short of the end zone).
+The All-Stars fumbled on the next possession due to a botched snap from the center and the Bulldog defense recovered the loose football.
+Drake would take advantage of the opportunity, driving 98 yards, ending in a Patrick Cashmore 2-yard rushing touchdown.
+With just over two minutes remaining in the game, Bulldog Matt Buckley intercepted a pass by García to seal the 17-7 Drake victory.

+"It truly was a magical day," said Drake coach Chris Creighton.
+"I think everybody had the sense that we were part of something way bigger than ourselves, just bigger than a football game.
+It was emotional, kind of the realization of something very special to all of us."

-The game was an exhibition and was not included on Drake's record.
+The game was an exhibition game and was not included on Drake's record.
 CONADEIP finished their tour with a 1-2 record.
-The All-Star team selected from Mexico’s top college players had played two games in Mexico in order to prepare for the bowl.
+The All-Star team selected from top college players from Mexico's CONADEIP league and had played two games in Mexico in order to prepare for the bowl.
 The game was watched by the American Ambassador to Tanzania Alfonso Lenhardt, the nation’s Deputy Minister of Industry and Trade Lazaro Nayland, and a procession of dignitaries.
 Maasai tribesmen entertained the crowd where cheerleaders would have danced in an American stadium.